Sneaky Tony's bartender

 • Northbridge

-Offering a wine bar experience without any of the pretence and pretension, Vincent Wine is simultaneously upscale and rustic.
-The corner store is at it again with the ever-so-sought after exposed-brick and olive tree planter combo – you get the idea, it’s cute and a little bit European.
+Offering a wine bar experience without any of the pretence, Vincent Wine is simultaneously upscale and rustic.
+It's a corner store with exposed brick and olive tree planters – you get the idea – it’s cute and a little bit European.
 Vincent’s bread and butter is charcuterie and by-the-glass vino.
 The rotating wine menu is hand-written upon the white subway tiles beside the bottle-lined bar, which alludes to the whole seasonality thing.
-Space is limited, and the venue only takes bookings sometimes, but a small wait is worth your while.
-The drinks menu is European wines-forward and the staff are more than willing to walk you through the various merits of a Mosel riesling compared to a Sicilian bianco, but there’s also a selection of Australian drops and cocktails on offer.
-The fare is a no-brainer too, with French-esque bites plated up in style.
-Think freshly shucked oysters and a bistro classic, steak frites for the hungrier stomachs out there.
+Space is limited and the venue only takes bookings sometimes, but a small wait is worth your while.
+The drinks menu leans towards European wines and the staff are more than willing to walk you through the various merits of a Mosel riesling compared to a Sicilian bianco, but there’s also a selection of Australian drops and cocktails on offer.
+The fare is a no-brainer, with French-esque bites plated up in style.
+Think freshly shucked oysters and the bistro classic, steak frites, for the hungrier stomachs out there.

-Time Out tip: If you’re committed to the hike between Mount Lawley’s hum and Northbridge’s light-night buzz, Vincent Wine is the halfway pitstop of dreams.
+Time Out tip: If you’re committed to the hike between Mount Lawley’s hum and Northbridge’s night buzz, Vincent Wine is the halfway pitstop of dreams.

 Opening hours: Wed-Thurs 5pm-11pm; Fri-Sat 12pm-12am; Sun 12pm-10pm